Bernie Parent: Post-career

 After Parent's retirement the Flyers retired his sweater number (1) in his honor on October 11, 1979.
 He spent several years in the Flyers organization as goaltending coach, mentoring future Vezina-winning goalies Ron Hextall and the late Pelle Lindbergh, the latter of whom idolized Parent as a youngster in his native Sweden.
 Later, he was employed by the Flyers as Ambassador of Hockey and could be seen at Flyers home games on the concourse.

 Unable to deal with the early loss of his career, Parent turned to alcohol and eventually ended up being helped by Alcoholics Anonymous.
 In 2007, he had been sober for 27 years.

-In a 2007 interview with Philadelphia magazine, Parent sheepishly admitted he was watching the clock tick off the final seconds of the deciding Game Six against Boston in the 1974 Stanley Cup Finals and that he was not paying attention to play when Bobby Orr sent a desperation length-of-the-ice shot toward the Flyers' goaltender.
+In a 2007 interview with Philadelphia magazine, Parent sheepishly admitted he was watching the clock tick off the final seconds of the deciding Game Six against Boston in the 1974 Stanley Cup Final and that he was not paying attention to play when Bobby Orr sent a desperation length-of-the-ice shot toward the Flyers' goaltender.
 The puck went wide of the net with just 4 seconds to play.
 "If his shot is on net, it's a goal" Parent was quoted in the interview.
 The game was over seconds later and the Flyers had won their first of consecutive championships.

-Parent remains one of the most popular and iconic Flyers from their two championship teams with hockey fans in Philadelphia.
-Chants of "Bernie...Bernie...Bernie" that rocked the Philadelphia Spectrum during the team's championship years still greeted Parent when he was recognized at Flyers events in his later years.
+Parent remains one of the most popular Flyers from their two championship teams with hockey fans in Philadelphia.

 Parent was inducted into the Hockey Hall of Fame in 1984.
 In 1998, he was ranked number 63 on The Hockey News list of the 100 Greatest Hockey Players.

 On December 7, 2011, Parent announced via Twitter that he would be playing in the 2012 NHL Winter Classic Alumni Game, to be held on December 31, 2011.
 Parent started in goal for the Flyers, playing five minutes and letting in no goals on five shots including a breakaway by New York Rangers legend Ron Duguay.
 He was later named the first star of the game.